Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training Machine-Learned Interatomic Potentials: Case study

 By examining the lattice-energy differences relative to the most stable polymorph (ACRDIN05), we find that the overall range is approximately 7.3 kJ/mol.
 As noted previously, even though ACRDIN05 appears as the lowest-energy form in our DFT calculations, this does not conclusively indicate that it is more stable than the others, since this range of lattice energies falls within the intrinsic error of DFT methods.
 Notably, the energy difference between ACRDIN05 and ACRDIN12 is only $\sim$0.1~kJ/mol.
 A second group of four polymorphs (ACRDIN09, ACRDIN10, ACRDIN13, and ACRDIN06) has lattice energies higher by approximately 3.5~kJ/mol, only separated by 0.1 kJ/mol from one another.
 The lattice energies of the last two polymorphs, ACRDIN11 and ACRDIN04 are even higher by another 3~kJ/mol and again differ by only 0.1 kJ/mol.
 These results, together with the observed \(3\%\) cell contraction, support the accuracy of our optimized structures and their ability to reproduce experimentally relevant stability trends.

-Following the cell optimizations, we carried out AIMD simulations with VASP across a temperature range of 300–800 K. This temperature range was specified interactively by using AMLP, to capture both room-temperature and high-temperature dynamical behavior, thereby ensuring that the potential remains transferable even under conditions approaching or exceeding the melting temperature. framework.
+Following the cell optimizations, we carried out AIMD simulations with VASP across a temperature range of 300–800 K. This temperature range was specified interactively by using AMLP, to capture both room-temperature and high-temperature dynamical behavior, thereby ensuring that the potential remains transferable even under conditions approaching or exceeding the melting temperature.
 Specifically, the code identifies the relevant \texttt{.json} file from the preceding cell-optimization step, extracts the most stable geometry, and prepares the corresponding AIMD setup.
 Users can specify the temperature range and additional simulation parameters (e.g., timestep, ensemble), upon which AMLP automatically generates the corresponding input files.
 The analysis modules also provide default settings, ensuring that meaningful simulations can be carried out even without extensive user intervention.

 For the present work, we employed the canonical (NVT) ensemble with a timestep of 1.0~fs over 10,000 steps, using a Langevin thermostat to regulate the temperature.
+These parameters are user-defined and can be adjusted based on the specific requirements of each system.
+AMLP provides sensible default settings to serve as initial starting points for users.
+Additionally, users can consult the integrated LLM agents for system-specific parameter recommendations tailored to their particular molecular system.
 In total, AMLP automatically generated 58 simulation directories, each containing the required VASP input files (INCAR, POSCAR, and KPOINTS) for 8 polymorphs evaluated at 7 distinct temperatures.
 These directories were fully prepared for direct submission to the computing environment, thereby eliminating the need for manual intervention during the setup stage.
 The only action required from the user is to provide the initial POTCAR file.
 From each AIMD trajectory, several configurations per polymorph were extracted, resulting in a comprehensive dataset giving both equilibrium and non-equilibrium structures as depicted in Figure \ref{fig:dataset}.

 As with the previous steps, the outputs were automatically stored by the AMLP framework, resulting in a total of 8,208 structures.